tsinghua-fib-lab/CommutingODGen-Dataset/README.md

 ### Run Experiments

+The data of metropolitans can be found at [this link](https://anonymous.4open.science/r/tmp_data-9362/metros.zip).

 The code for the benchmark experiments is stored in the `./model/*` directory.
 Each model-specific folder contains a `main.py` file, which serves as the entry point for executing the benchmark experiment.
 To run a specific benchmark experiment, simply execute the `main.py` file directly.

 To run the model, follow these specific steps: